-The idea is that eventually the noise that fireworks produce is so strongly associated with a tasty treat that it changes the way your dog feels about the sound.
-And as a result in the future, the sound becomes something that generates a positive response instead of fear.
+The idea is that eventually, the noise that fireworks produce is so strongly associated with a tasty treat that changes the way your dog feels about the sound.
+And as a result, in the future, the sound becomes something that generates a positive response instead of fear.

-Both these methods rely on exceptionally tasty treats so stock up on your dog’s favourite food.
+Both these methods rely on delicious treats, so stock up on your dog’s favorite food.

 There are also various types of natural options available.
 These range from Pheromone-based possibilities to pressure vests.

-Pheromone based products like Adaptil mimic natural chemicals produced by animals.
-These behaviour changing substances can alter how your dog feels or acts and can work well to reduce your dog’s fear or anxiety.
+Pheromone-based products like Adaptil mimic natural chemicals produced by animals.
+These behavior-changing substances can alter how your dog feels or acts and can work well to reduce your dog’s fear or anxiety.

-Using soothing sounds to counteract the distressing sounds of the fireworks is a good option.
-Clinically researched Through a dog’s ear, has been designed to reduce a dog’s anxiety.
+Using soothing sounds to counteract the distressing sounds of the fireworks is a good option and perfect for sensitive dogs.
+Clinically researched Through a dog's ear, has been designed to reduce a dog’s anxiety.